Teenage girl arrested after teachers and pupil stabbed at Welsh school

 Mr Llywelyn added: “I want to assure the public that the police investigation is ongoing, and that officers and staff will work tirelessly to understand the circumstances surrounding this incident.”

-Politicians across Wales and the UK have described their “shock” at what happened, with Home Secretary James Cleverly receiving updates.
+Politicians across Wales and the UK have described their shock at what happened.
+Home Secretary James Cleverly received updates.

 First Minister Vaughan Gething posted on X, formerly Twitter, that it was a “deeply worrying time for the school, families and community”.